 A common frustration among IT hirers, says Nicholas, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
 This can leave hiring managers unsure as to what candidates have actually done, he says, and the experience that they can bring to a role.

 Jessica similarly warns that any candidate trying to cover a lack of specific knowledge and experience by focusing on the overall achievements of their team will quickly be found out.
 “Hiring managers are generally quite experienced and they will always drill in on the specifics of what you actually did.”

-So, before an interview, Mirza advises his candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.
+So, before an interview, Jessica advises his candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.

-“Be specific about the technologies you used and the challenges you overcame,” he says.
+“Be specific about the technologies you used and the challenges you overcame,” she says.
 “If you were responsible for coding the Java APIs on a certain project, for example, then mention it.
 Practice talking through what you did in convincing detail.
 Then when asked about it, you’ll be able to tap back into your own experience, which is a really great interview skill to have.”

 Show your softer side

 As tech becomes more and more of a business priority, the importance of soft skills to complement the more obviously hard skills is growing too.

-“For some roles, such as a Java developer, soft skills might not seem as important as tech skills,” Mirza explains.
+“For some roles, such as a Java developer, soft skills might not seem as important as tech skills,” Jessica explains.
 “But if you can show how, in addition to your hard skills, you were also able to effectively manage or collaborate with a team of developers working remotely in Ukraine or India, say, that will add to your appeal.”
 That all speaks to communication skills, collaboration, teamwork, flexibility – lots of soft skills that are increasingly admired and should be highlighted in your responses.